ShotaKarato/redux-basic/README.md

 During the lecture, Stephen explains the concept of Redux with an insurance company analogy.

-The code here added a few more touches on what he covers during the lecture.
-I did so by re-implement it with TypeScript and prepared a simple test for action creators and reducers.
+The code here added a few more touches to what he covers during the lecture.
+I did so by re-implementing it with TypeScript and prepared a simple test for action creators and reducers.